aAAaqwq/microservices-for-contract-testing/Readme-CN.md

 - 部署：Docker Compose

-## 可能优化的点
+## Possible optimization points for microservices
-- 使用gRPC进行微服务间通信，提高吞吐量
+- Use gRPC for communication between microservices to improve throughput
-- 使用RocketMQ进行消息队列，提高消息处理效率
+- Use RocketMQ for message queues to improve message processing efficiency
-- json处理使用sonic工具，提高性能
+- Use sonic tools for json processing to improve performance
-- ID生成使用snowflake算法，提高唯一性
+- Use snowflake algorithm for ID generation to improve uniqueness
-- QWQ期待您的建议
+- ....